-Revenue projections for Washington are slightly up
+Revenue projections for Washington state are slightly up

-With additional money expected to come in, the projected overall state budget for 2017-19 is expected to be $41.7 billion, state revenue forecasters said Tuesday.
+With the additional money expected to come in, revenues for the overall 2017-19 state budget are projected to be $41.7 billion, state-revenue forecasters said Tuesday.

 OLYMPIA — As lawmakers head toward a third overtime legislative session, they received updated revenue numbers Tuesday that provide a little bit of help as they struggle to reach agreement on a two-year state budget.

 The second 30-day special session ends Wednesday, and Gov. Jay Inslee is expected to call lawmakers back immediately to start a third special session.
-If a state operating budget isn’t signed in law by midnight June 30, the state faces a partial government shutdown starting July 1.
+If a state operating budget isn’t signed into law by midnight June 30, the state faces a partial government shutdown starting July 1.

 Most Read Stories